 Does Epicor conduct routine testing of cloud systems?

 Yes.
 Epicor employs a trusted, independent, third-party security testing service to conduct tests of our system perimeter security.
-This “vulnerability testing” is conducted at the order of the Epicor Chief Information Officer (CIO) and is executed independent of all Epicor Cloud Operations group testing.
+This “vulnerability testing” is conducted at the order of the Epicor Chief Information Officer (CIO) and is executed independently of all Epicor Cloud Operations group testing.

 Annually, the Epicor recovery process is audited as part of our SOC2 (SSAE-18) assessment.
 Our auditors request samples to demonstrate that the process is consistent.
 The assessor’s evidence review is documented in the SOC2 report, which is available to all customers upon request.